-Three engines are available in the 2013 Volvo S60, which range from the 250-horsepower, turbocharged five-cylinder in the base T5, to the 325-horsepower turbo-six in the T6 R-Design.
+Three engines are available in the 2013 Volvo S60, which range from the 250-horsepower, turbocharged five-cylinder in the base T5, to the 325-horsepower, turbocharged six-cylinder in the T6 R-Design.
 Regardless of which model you choose, a six-speed automatic transmission with Sport mode comes standard.
 All-wheel drive is optional on the T5, while T6 models come with it standard.
 The base S60 T5 gets an EPA-estimated 21/30 mpg city/highway.
 While those estimates are competitive within the class, rivals like the Audi A4 use less fuel.

 Most reviewers are pleased with the power that the base S60 T5 offers, saying that the bulk of car shoppers probably won’t need or want the extra horsepower that comes in the more powerful T6 models.
 Though they offer less power, one test driver notes that rivals like the BMW 3-Series and Audi A4 get better fuel economy.

 - "While the S60 holds a power advantage over the BMW 328i xDrive and the Audi A4, those cars use eight-speed automatics that give them an edge both in fuel economy and acceleration." -- Automobile Magazine

 - "The 266-hp T5 is gutsy-the turbocharged engine pulls adequately even at 9,000 feet of elevation-roomy, stylish and comfortable." -- AutoWeek

 - "Yet the 2013 Volvo S60 is not without its exciting side, as all three engines offered in the lineup provide a turbocharged kick.
 Said kick ranges from 250-325 horses and these turbocharged five- and six-cylinder engines boast not only spirited acceleration but also good fuel economy numbers." -- Edmunds